Darkatek7/Amazon-Auto-Checkout/readme.md

 Things to check for on Amazon/potential edge cases:

  * Amazon 2FA (an option is to disable but this will **expose your account to security problems**)
+ * Make sure you amazon shopping cart is empty
  * **Behavior is dependent on your default shipping address and payment method.
 Use at your own risk**